 - How to apply

-The scheme provides assistance to people currently on the Housing List to pay their rent in private accommodation.
 It is up to the applicant to source private rented accommodation.
 The tenancy agreement remains a private agreement between the tenant and their landlord.
 In general, under the Residential Tenancies Acts 2004-2015, all private residential tenancies must be registered with the Residential Tenancies Board.

 Under the HAP scheme, local authorities pay landlords directly.
 Tenants pay a weekly HAP rent contribution to the local authority, based on their income and ability to pay, further information on differential rent.

 Where a person(s) is deemed eligible for HAP, a payment will be made directly to their landlord by the local authority on the last Wednesday of each month.

 Persons on the Clare County Council’s housing list.
 If you are not yet on your local authority’s housing list, you will need to apply by filling in the Housing application form.

 The local authority will make the HAP payment to your landlord on the last Wednesday of each month, subject to certain conditions:

 - You must pay your weekly HAP rent contribution weekly – if not, the HAP will not be paid to your landlord